windicss/docs/guide/index.md

 ## Integrations

-We provide **first-class integrations** for your favorite tools with the best developer experience on each one of them, see the [integrations guides](/guide/installation) to get started!
+We provide **first-class integrations** for your favorite tools with the best developer experience on each one of them.
+See the [integration guides](/guide/installation) to get started!

 ## Features